 Part of Trinity's Spiritual Formation Program

-We will be looking at Panikkar’s thought in two areas: wisdom and peace.
+We also looked at Panikkar’s thought in two areas: wisdom and peace.
 Our resources will be Pankkar’s books, A Dwelling Place for Wisdom and Cultural Disarmament.
 Panikkar’s work is very much about reaching across one of the most difficult boundaries there is – the religious boundary.
 And amid the many crises and perils of the present time, there is an urgent need to cross such boundaries, so that we may make space for wisdom to shine in all its splendor through the many prisms which refract it, and so that we may work for peace and healing in a tumultuous and broken world.

 These classses are part of our Adult Formation Program.
 Click HERE to learn more.